simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 **Docker Image Optimization** begins with a crucial decision: selecting the ideal base image.
 This base image serves as the bedrock upon which your application is constructed, determining the underlying Linux distribution and pre-installed packages.
 When making this choice, consider the following factors:

 - **Alpine Linux**: Alpine stands out as a size-optimized base image, boasting a featherweight size of approximately 3 MB.
-However, it utilizes the musl C-library, which may introduce compatibility challenges.
+However, it uses the musl C-library, which may introduce compatibility challenges.
 To explore Alpine images on Docker Hub, visit [Alpine Linux on Docker Hub](https://hub.docker.com/_/alpine).
   - Example Dockerfile snippet using Alpine as a base image:

     ```dockerfile